CloudBiometry Help Index

 - Set PIN: Set a PIN code to be used on the CB4000 time clock for menu access or punching

 - Delete Employee: Delete user profile and records.
 NOTE: It is recommended that you download a CSV record of the employee time card before deletion, as all the punch data will be erased from reports.

 6. Downloading Employees to your CB4000 Time Clock

-PLEASE NOTE: If you will be downloading a user registered with the Administrator role, make sure to assign a PIN code to the Administrator user before downloading (go to manage employees, edit (Administrator).
+PLEASE NOTE: If you will be downloading a user registered with the Administrator role, make sure to assign a Device PIN code to the Administrator user before downloading (go to manage employees, edit (Administrator).
 Once Administrator is downloaded to the device, the device menu will lock and only Administrator credentials may unlock it.
 If Device PIN is not set, default PIN 9813 will be downloaded.